 - Feed your starter with another 50g of flour and 50ml water, whisk thoroughly to incorporate plenty of air, cover and leave for another 24 hours.

 - By this point you should see small air bubbles forming and notice an odour developing.
-Don’t be alarmed by what it smells like – it will change as your starter matures.
+Don’t be alarmed by what it smells like – it will change dramatically as your starter culture matures.

 - Tip half of your starter away and feed it with another 50g flour and 50ml water, mixing well.
 Cover and leave for another 24 hours.